ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Altibase SSL TLS User's Guide.md

 ##### ODBC, CLI, ADO.NET

-The OpenSSL toolkit has to be installed in order to use the SSL communication with ODBC, CLI or ADO.NET.
+The OpenSSL toolkit has to be installed in order to use SSL communication with ODBC, CLI or ADO.NET.

 ##### JDBC

-It is recommended to use Java Runtime Environment 1.6 (JRE1.6) or above to conveniently implement the client Java application through the SSL.
+It is recommended to use Java Runtime Environment 1.6 (JRE1.6) or above to conveniently implement the client Java application through SSL.
 JRE 1.6 or above is recommended for a following reason (JRE 1.5 is also available for use, but not recommended):

 -   Only JRE 1.6 or above supports importing the client’s certificate into the keystore (Note that importing the certificate is not always required.).